 The policies of the Council are directed by the political leadership and implemented by the Corporate Management Team and officers of the Council.
 There are 47 Councillors who are elected every four years by local residents on a ward by ward basis.
-The May 2019 elections resulted in a new administration when the Liberal Democrats and the Green Party formed a partnership to lead the Council with councillors from both parties sitting on the ruling Executive.
-Recently held elections in May 2023 elections resulted in another new administration with the Labour party now forming the Executive to lead the council from 2023/24.
+The May 2023 elections resulted in a new administration with the Labour party now forming the Executive to lead the council from 2023/24.